Community Budget Advisory Committee (CBAC)

 Is the Community center idea still on the table?
 Is trying to attract the world's fair still going on?

-Dan asked over 3 years ago
+Dan asked about 4 years ago

 The City is not currently working on any plans to replace Creekside, including the location or design of a new community center.